 The Misadventures of a Serial River Tripper

-OARS guest Pat Killien has 17 river trips under his belt and another slated for 2022.
+OARS guest Pat Killien has 18 river trips under his belt.
 He’s wildly familiar with the saying “Anything can happen on the river.”
 And the stories from his many trips prove it.
 From wild rides down a surging Cataract Canyon to getting married above Lava Falls, he’s had many highs and lows floating with the current.
 Here’s just a few of his many memorable misadventures.

 When the guide flooded the shuttle vehicle…

 My second trip was a hiking and rafting trip in Canyonlands.
 The river was running at 77,000 CFS.
 The people around Moab were like, “You’re not running Cataract in this.”
 We were like, “Well, yes, we are.”